 - Sew a 1920s dress starting with one of these patterns

 The next most important part of dressing like a flapper is the shoes.
-While you can pair a plain set of black heeled pumps and be accurate to the decade you will look even more smashing if you wear a pair of T-strap heels.
-Dainty t-strap shoes in gold, silver or black were all the rage for evening wear.
+While you can pair a plain set of black heeled pumps and be accurate to the decade, you will look even more smashing if you wear a pair of Mary Jane (one center strap) or T-strap heels.
+Dainty T-strap shoes in gold, silver or black were all the rage for evening wear.
 Sometimes black shoes had gold heels and crystals on the buckles.

-For bracelets look for thick bangles in gold or colored plastic.
+For bracelets, look for thick bangles in gold or colored plastic.
 If you can fit one up around your bicep then you will be really in fashion!
-Any design with snakes, pharaohs, cats and other Egyptian icons were very popular.
+Any design with snakes, pharaohs, cats, and other Egyptian icons were very popular.

 Earrings were long dangling drop styles with gems in very Art Deco colors such as green, black, red, and crystal clear.
 Gem shapes were geometric square, rectangle, triangle, and square edge ovals.
 Dainty was out, BOLD was in.
 The long length drew attention to a woman’s face and ears.
 Studs were worn too although they were big and colorful gems not little ones like we wear today.

 I find the best jewelry at the cheapest jewelry stores, like Claires, Icing, Forever 21, and my grocery store.
-Right now 20’s styles are hot fashion so they are easy to find.
+Right now ’20s styles are hot fashion, so they are easy to find.

-Your costume can be complete now or you can have a little more fun and add some more accessories.
+Your costume can be complete now, or you can have a little more fun and add some more accessories.

-A large fluffy feather fan is both sexy and a portable air conditioner for hot nights.
+- A large fluffy feather fan is both sexy and a portable air conditioner for hot nights.

 - A small bead or mesh purse is all you need to carry a little cash and some makeup.

-- Carrying a flask tucked into a garter belt will make a great conversation starter as will holding a long bejeweled cigarette holder.
+- Carrying a flask tucked into a garter belt will make a great conversation starter, as will holding a long bejeweled cigarette holder.

 Flapper Hair and Makeup

 Learning to style your hair into a bob or faux bob will take your look back to the roaring twenties.
-I have some tutorials coming up soon but in the mean time take a look at the history of 1920s hair styles for ideas.
+I have some tutorials coming up soon, but in the meantime take a look at the history of 1920s hairstyles for ideas.